OlhaOs/plant-care/README.md

-This app can help you take care of your plants
+This app can help you to take care of your plants